bitstadium/HockeySDK-Unity-iOS/README.md

 The HockeyAppUnity-iOS plugin implements support for using HockeyApp in your Unity3D-iOS builds.
 It easily lets you keep track of crashes that have been caused by your scripts or Objective-C code.

+## Requirements

+* Unity 4.2 or newer (older versions might work, but we haven't tested them).
+* iOS 5 or newer.

 ## Installation & Setup

 The following steps illustrate how to integrate the HockeyAppUnity-iOS plugin: